jgrowl/joinem/README.md

-:warning: This project is not in a safe state to run if you do not know what you are doing :warning:
+:warning: This project is NOT in a safe state to run if you do not know what you are doing :warning:

 :no_entry: No Scalpers! :no_entry: